saaheerpurav/chatbot-store-agent/README.md

-# WhatsApp Chat-First Commerce Agent
+# WhatsApp Based Online Store Agent

 A **WhatsApp-based conversational commerce system** that enables users to discover products, place orders, and create support tickets entirely through chat, powered by an LLM-driven agent and semantic search.